Go paper-free

 We offer different types of mortgage deals with different interest rates, terms, and conditions.
 Some mortgages have charges for repaying all or part of the mortgage back within a certain time.
 We call these early repayment charges.

-To see if any ERCs apply to you, you can check your mortgage statement or offer.
-Or you can contact us on 0345 603 1637.
+To see if any ERCs apply to you, you can check your mortgage statement or offer, or you can call us.

 If you have a hearing or speech impairment, you can contact us using the Relay UK service.
 There’s more information on the Relay UK help pages.
 If you’re Deaf and a BSL user, you can use our BSL SignVideo service.